The Week in Review

 Other Key Clashes This Week

-“Receiving Votes” Team Most Likely to Crack Top 25: Tennessee
+“Receiving Votes” Team Most Likely to Crack Top 25: Kentucky

 Next Week’s Top 10

 - Purdue Regional: 1.
 Penn State, 2.
 Louisville, 3.
 Washington, 4.
-Tennessee (in sub regional with Purdue)
+North Carolina (in sub regional with Purdue)